You are viewing the New York/Venezuela Chapter

 Type: Position Statement · Year: 2024 · Source: UNESCO

-UNESCO affirms that quality education requires the integration of arts and culture as critical discipline.
-The program responds with an educational platform placing contemporary art at the center of thinking about migration, memory, identity and justice.
+UNESCO affirms that quality education requires the integration of arts and culture — not as a supplement, but as a critical discipline.
+The program responds with an educational platform that places contemporary art at the center of thinking about migration, memory, identity and justice.

 Access the source →